jeremyosborne/ant_cities/README.md

-File contents:
-1. Task List/New Features to add.
-2. Version History and Notes.

-Questions for Jeremy.
-1. How should we handle saving settings.

-Task List.
+# Table of Contents
+1. Task/Idea List
+2. Changelog

+## Task/Idea List

+Prioritized in descending order.

 Key
 * In process
 - Not Started or on hold.

+- User Interface
+    * Create control panel class
+    - Add scrolling minimap on and off
+    - experiment with full screen class
     - Enhance render code to use the spatial index.
 This will speed things up considerably in the lower zoom levels.
+    - If resolution changes are allowed, allow preservation of aspect ratio and/or auto scaling.
+    - Cleanup mini-map like World_Viewport (version .15)
+    - Add mini map scrolling back into the game.
+    - Make something like surface effects that any display port can use.
 - Fix ants going in circles next to a leaf.
 - Adjust leaf carrying position from back to the mouth.
 - Add collision detection so that entities can not run over each other.
--  Cleanup mini-map like World_Viewport (version .15)
-*  Create control panel class
 - Fix ant eating to be time based (like ant hunger.)
--  experiment with full screen class
 - Multi-Process, Sim and Render Thread
--  Make something like surface effects that any display port can use.
-   -  Add mini map scrolling back into the game.
+- Saving settings...
+    - Option: JSON, csv, ini... lots of choices.
+I'd prefer JSON in general only for the reason that JSON can preserve numbers and numbers distinct from strings so our in game code won't need to convert numbers.
+- Ant-god controls:
+    - Hostility level
+    - Friendly index
+    - Helpful level
+    - Health minded ants or self sacrifice?
+    - Expansionn oriented or homebodies?
+    - Conversion or kill?
+- Food as economy:
+    - feed existing ants
+    - new ants
+    - evolutionary advancements
+    - New food types
+- Evolutionary advancements
+    - vision increase (see food and enemies better)
+    - conversion capability
+    - Different Ant types
+    - The Swarm

+## Changelog

-(Retrieve version with: git rev-list --count HEAD)
+Version guesstimated with: git rev-list --count HEAD

+Version 70 10/25/2013

+- Changed History.txt into README.md, since that's more of what it is.
+Changed the text formatting a tiny bit to be [markdown](http://github.github.com/github-flavored-markdown/) friendly.

 Version 69 10/24/2013